burgerbecky/pyburger/docs/find_visual_studio.md

 # Searching for Visual Studio

-The function burger.windowsutils.find_visual_studios() will return a list of WindowsSDKInstance and VisualStudioInstance objects.
+The function `burger.windowsutils.find_visual_studios()` will return a list of `burger._vsinstance.WindowsSDKInstance` and `burger._vsinstance.VisualStudioInstance` objects.
+This function will work on Windows, Cygwin, MSYS2 and Windows Subsystem for Linux.
+Other platforms will return an empty list.

 ## VisualStudioInstance